IanChen-ML/Insurance-Data-Analytics/README.md

    c.
 Hybrid: a + b

-## 2. MPT to optimise the decision
+## 2. MPT to optimise decision-making